On the synchronization of coupled random walks and applications to social systems: Abstract

 \section{Abstract}

-Some political strategies to win elections over the last years were based heavily on fomenting general distrust in information institutions and favoring distrustful sources.
-The misinformation pandemic has the straightforward consequence that people do not believe any information unless it is compatible with their own beliefs.
-We present a simple model to study the emergence of consensus in opinion pools of uncertain agents that trust (couple to) their neighbors (information sources) with strength $K$.
-We focus the studies on regular lattices and linear coupling.
-Depending on the coupling constant, $K$, and the propensity to choose an opinion (the probability to manifest a given opinion in solitude), $p_0$, we get regions where consensus is surely reached even in infinity systems ($K\ge K_c$), regions where not-consensus is the only steady state ($K<K_c$), and a region where consensus on any opinion is transitory with each agent presenting periods of strong oscillation of opinions before changing polarization $p_0 = p_c$ and $K\ge K_c$.
-The first model in this last region presents transition probabilities identical to the voter model ($p_0 = p_c$ and $K=K_c$).
-Different upbringings, exposition to education biased to a single political view, and previous coexistence with opinion polarized people can change the opinion of agents in isolation.
-We model such characteristics with heterogeneous populations ($p^i_0 \ne p^j_0$ for some $i,j$).
-Such systems present regions where the coexistence of local consensus (bulk-stable clusters of like-minded opinions), weak consensus (bulk-unstable temporary clusters where contrary opinions emerge inside the cluster), and distrust (random orientations that do not form clusters) are possible.
+The distrust in information institutions strongly affects the opinion formation process.
+The misinformation epidemic has the negative effect that people are unsure what to believe.
+In the usual opinion dynamic models, the agents have well-defined opinions that change due to social influence.
+Here, we present a simple model to study the emergence of consensus in opinion pools of uncertain agents that display binary opinions with a probability that depends on an individual intrinsic probability and a social term that couples the individual to the neighborhood.
+In regular lattices, we observe three outcomes depending on the coupling strength and the intrinsic probability: consensus is reached even in infinity systems, the agents never reach consensus, or local consensus, for both opinions, is transitory.
+We model individual variability by assigning different intrinsic probabilities to each agent.
+In this new environment, we observe regions in the space of parameters where consensus (bulk-stable, clusters of like-minded opinions) dominates.
+We also find weak-consensus domination regions (bulk-unstable, temporary clusters where contrary opinions emerge inside the cluster randomly) and distrust domination regions (random orientations that do not form clusters).